vuiseng9/mlperf-inference-v3.1/closed/Intel/code/gptj-99/pytorch-cpu/README_resnet50.md

 Opens
 * do the current get sample through torch sampler create overhead to benchmarking? most likely not, just double confirm.
 * the current implementation is not efficient where each consumer create a copy of torch tensor in every new launch.
 The implication of this is the initial (setup) stage of benchmarking will be long.
+* perf config print out is not accurate, see resnet server case
 * verify channel_last performance